KFCervantes/STAT632_ProjectEV/README.md

 * `PriceinUK`

-All are stored as strings, but clearly contain numeric substrings that may be useful.
+Some of these columns are stored as strings, but clearly contain numeric substrings that may be useful.
 Some of these strings have the value “-” which indicates a null value.
-As such, these will be converted to NA.
+As such, these will be converted to `NA` when the numeric parts are parsed out.